-The biology of B cell Non-Hodgkin lymphomas (NHLs) is largely influenced by (de)regulation of B cell receptor signaling and DNA damage response pathway (DDR).
-We and others have previously shown that miRNAs are crucial for regulation of these pathways.
+The biology of B cell Non-Hodgkin lymphomas (NHLs) is largely influenced by the (de)regulation of B cell receptor signaling and DNA damage response pathway (DDR).
+We and other researchers have previously shown that miRNAs are crucial for the regulation of these pathways.
 To investigate the DDR-related miRNAs, primary chronic lymphocytic leukemia (CLL) cells were treated with fludarabine in vitro and paired samples (before/after treatment, n=20) were analyzed for miRNAs’ profile by NGS technology (HiSeq).
 This identified 6 differentially expressed miRNAs (FDR<0.1).
 To investigate these miRNAs in vivo we profiled the expression of 3 up-regulated miRNAs (miR-34a, miR-1246, miR-1248) in samples obtained from 50 CLL patients before and during the therapy containing fludarabine (FCR regiment).
-This confirmed up-regulation of all identified miRNAs (fold change>1.5, P<0.05).
+This confirmed the up-regulation of all identified miRNAs (fold change>1.5, P<0.05).
 Importantly, the miR-34a level was a significant predictor (P<0.05) of patients’ response to the FCR therapy and the progression free survival (19.9 vs. 26.4 months; HR: 2.29).
 A similar trend was observed for miR-1246, however, this was not statistically significant (P=0.11).
 Additionally, low miR-34a was an independent predictor of a shorter overall survival in a multivariate analysis (16.7 months vs. not reached; P=0.0002; HR: 3.30).
 This suggests that CLL cells with low levels of miR-34a fail to down-modulate genes that are crucial for DDR.
 Several pro-survival genes targeted by miR-34a (BIRC3, BCL2, FOXP1) were recently identified in various cell types.
 These proteins were down-modulated in CLL cells that up-regulate miR-34a during DDR, but not in cells that failed to induce it.
 Surprisingly, miR-34a, miR-1246 and miR-1248 share numerous validated targets with miR-150, a known negative regulator of BCR signaling (Mraz et al., 2014).
 This suggests possible convergence in the mechanism of action of DNA damaging drugs and BCR inhibitors recently approved for treatment of NHLs (e.g. ibrutinib).
-To compare the effects of the FCR with the ibrutinib, we analyzed miRNA/gene expression in samples from ibrutinib treated CLL patients (n=9) before and during the therapy.
-The convergence of pathways targeted by DDR and BCR inhibition through changes in miRNAs' expression are currently being interrogated.
+To compare the effects of the FCR with the ibrutinib, we analyzed the miRNA/gene expression in samples from ibrutinib treated CLL patients (n=9) before and during the therapy.
+The convergence of pathways targeted by DDR and BCR inhibition through changes in miRNAs' expression are currently being investigated.

 4. Zuzana Jašková